dagxam/TreeFal/README.md

-a plugin that breaks the tree completely ьштскуае 1.21.8
+a plugin that breaks the tree completely minecraft 1.21.8